rock-fish/Flappy-Bird/README.md

 # Flappy-Bird

-Click to jump if you are mobile \n
+Click to jump if you are mobile

 Press space or click to jump if you are on a computer